tldr-pages/tldr/pages/windows/getmac.md

 # getmac

-> Display the MAC addresses for network controllers on a system.
+> Display the MAC addresses of a system.

 - Display the MAC addresses for the current system: